CT Installation and Wiring

 Opening and Closing CTs

-Split-core and bus-bar model CTs can be opened for installation around a conductor.
+CTS Series and CTB Series split-core CT models can be opened for installation around a conductor or bus-bar.
 These CTs have two parts, a ‘C’ shaped body and an ‘I’ section which is removed for installation.
-To open a split-core CT pull the “I” section straight-out of the “C” shaped body.
-To open a bus bar CT, first remove the thumb-screws that secure the ‘I’ section.
+To open a CTS model split-core CT, pull the “I” section straight-out of the “C” shaped body.
+To open a CTM model bus bar CT, first remove the thumb-screws that secure the ‘I’ section.
 A strong pull is required, especially when the CT is brand new.

 After a CTS model split-core CT has been reassembled, a nylon cable tie may be secured around the perimeter of the CT to prevent accidental opening.
 On CTB bus bar models, reinstall the nylon screws and tighten them with your fingers.
 Do Not Use A Screwdriver!